Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 />
 ```

-And in the main editor:
+And in the main editor component we will update the handler:

 _./src/components/color-picker/color-editor.svelte.ts_